combefis/combefis.github.io/teaching/ecam.md

 <div class="page-col-wrapper">
   <div class="page-col page-col-1">
-    <p>I currently work as a professor at the
+    <p>I currently work as a lecturer at the
     <a href="http://www.vinci.be/fr-be/ecam">École Centrale des Arts et
     Métiers</a> (ECAM), an industrial higher education institution.
 I am involved in several courses of the bachelor and the master, in particular